 REPAIR CONCRETE

-Concrete slabs and pavers often experience problems after building movement.
-Damaged or deeply broken concrete needs to be repaired prior to waterproofing.
-Whilst it is possible to treat the concrete with a transparent treatment to maintain the same look, from a waterproofing perspective a more durable result will be achieved using a membrane system with a trafficable reinforcing material.
+Concrete slabs and pavers often face issues due to building movement.
+Any damaged or severely broken concrete must be repaired before waterproofing.
+While a transparent treatment can preserve the original appearance of the concrete, a more durable waterproofing solution can be achieved by using a membrane system reinforced with a trafficable material.

 Key Products: